dankraus/padawan360/README.md

 ### Pairing
 _**My controller and receiver won't pair.
-I don't see any output in the serial monitor in the Xbox Recv test sketch**_ Confirm that you are using an official Xbox 360 Wireless Controller and Xbox 360 Wireless USB Receiver.
+I don't see any output in the serial monitor in the Xbox Recv test sketch**_
+- Confirm that you are using an official Xbox 360 Wireless Controller and Xbox 360 Wireless USB Receiver.
 If you're not, it's likely the culprit.
+Get yourself an official one and save yourself some trouble.
+That said, some people have had luck making some adjustments to get some 3rd Party receivers working.
+Read up on it here: https://astromech.net/droidwiki/Cheap_XBox_Receivers
+- Your USB Shield may need voltage pins jumped.
+See Steve Baudain's YouTube video here walking through it: https://www.youtube.com/watch?v=y9HEeBO3cV0

 ### Sound